Best Examples of Black Friday Emails To Inspire Your Own

 • Be clear about the subject of the message and the preheader by directly announcing the discounts.
 You are not alone in competing for customer attention.
 The winner is the one who formulates the most relevant proposal.

 • In the body of the email, include product photos, pricing, and descriptions.
-And don’t forget to add a button or several once with links to your e-commerce website or landing page with discounts.
+And don’t forget to add a button or several ones with links to your e-commerce website or landing page with discounts.

-• Place the most important information in the first screen area and highlight the most visually significant parts of the message.
+• Place the most important information in the first screen area and highlight the most significant parts of the message.

 A Black Friday email with subscriber-exclusive deals